olliw42/mLRS-docu/docs/CRSF.md

 ***Notes***:
 - Tx Ser Baudrate should be larger than the link data rate in order to provide enough capacity (e.g., in the 50 Hz mode the link data rate is 4100 Bytes/sec and the baudrate should thus be larger than 41000), but otherwise the choice is not critical and largely determined by the user's need.
 The default value is 115200, and is a good choice for most cases.
-- While not necessary, for the FLRC mode it can be benefitial to use 230400.
+- While not necessary, for the FLRC mode it can be beneficial to use 230400.

 ## ArduPilot Setup